pipolinlab/ExplorePipolin/README.md

  `conda env create -n ExplorePipolin-0.0.1 --file explore_pipolin-0.0.1.yml`

- * Download and intall ExplorePipolin into the created environment (This step will be absent when I upload the package to Anaconda):
+ * Download and install ExplorePipolin into the created environment (This step will be part of the previous step when we upload the package to Anaconda):

  `wget github//explore-pipolin-0.0.1-py_0.tar.bz2`